-BuffGerard engages in some polite small talk near the beginning of the massage, but leaves the girl alone the rest of the time.
+Gerard engages in some polite small talk near the beginning of the massage, but leaves the woman alone the rest of the time.
 Some clients may continue to converse because they feel obligated to do so, and he doesn't like to put them in that position.
-He simply says enough to make them feel at ease, and then shuts up.
-He asks a few times throughout if the pressure he is applying is too much or too little, but that's about it.
+He simply says enough to make them feel at ease, and then shuts up and lets the music and his hands do the work.
+He asks a few times throughout if the pressure he's applying is too much or too little, but that's about it.

-It happened once before, and he practically needed the jaws of life to free him.
-It's a pretty thick thicket of back whiskers, but BuffGerard has learned to maneuver through and around them pretty well over the years.
+It happened once before, and there's almost nothing more embarrassing than having to apologize for getting stuck in another person's back hair.
+It's a pretty thick thicket of back whiskers, but Gerard has learned to maneuver through and around them pretty well over the years.

-His 1:30 injured her back playing basketball.
+Back in the parlor (no one calls it that; it's a studio) after lingering over his meal, he gets back to work.
+His 1:30PM client injured her back playing basketball.
 He focuses on that area, but not exclusively.
-All of the muscles are connected, after all, and massaging only the strained area would not be optimal.
-He can't massage as aggressively as he usually does, as he has to be careful not to exacerbate existing injuries.
+All of the muscles are connected after all, and massaging only the strained area doesn't help as much as working all of the connections as well.

 His final appointment of the day has been seeing him for years about a neck thing.
-Despite BuffGerard's best efforts, the condition has continued; however the client insists that even the temporary relief brought on by the massage is enough to keep coming back.
-Since the paychecks keep coming, BuffGerard has absolutely no problem with that.
+Despite Gerard's best efforts, the condition has persisted.
+The client insists that even the temporary relief brought on by the massage is enough to keep coming back.
+Since the checks keep clearing, Gerard has absolutely no problem with that.

 After another pleasant day taking away aches and pains, Gerard feels accomplished, and a little hungry.
 He heads to his favorite health food store at 5:00PM—and passes right by it to go to the fast food restaurant next door.
 He's spent all day making other people feel comfortable.
 Tonight, he's decided he needs a little comfort of his own.